Coronavirus Outbreak: OSHA Guide to Preventing Exposure

 February 8, 2020

 OSHA’s new webpage for 2019 Novel Coronavirus (2019-nCoV) provides information and resources for preventing exposure to the new coronavirus.
 The Novel Coronavirus was first detected in Wuhan City, Hubei Province, China.
-This virus has been identified as the cause of an outbreak of respiratory illness in China initially, and has now spread internationally to many countries including the United States.
+This virus has been identified as the cause of an outbreak of respiratory illness in China initially; which thereafter spread across the globe to many countries including the United States.

 Early on, the outbreak in Wuhan, China was linked to a large seafood and animal market, suggesting animal-to-person transmission.
 However, a growing number of patients reportedly have not had exposure to animal markets, indicating that person-to-person spread is occurring.
 At this time, it is unclear how easily or sustainably this virus is spreading between people.
 The World Health Organization has declared the outbreak a “public health emergency of international concern.”
 The latest situation summary updates are available on CDC’s web page 2019 Novel Coronavirus, Wuhan, China.